-In addition, prior search history may be utilized to determine current popularity and/or predict future popularity for a particular concept that may be used for targeting.
+Also, the prior search history may be utilized to determine current popularity and/or predict future popularity for a particular concept that may be used for targeting.

-Yahoo shows sponsored ads along with search results when someone performs a search at the search engine, and it also offers advertising on publishers’s websites through its Publisher Network.
+Yahoo shows sponsored ads along with search results when someone performs a search at the search engine, and it also offers advertising on publishers’ websites through its Publisher Network.
 The ads shown tend to be based upon the queries used to perform a search, or upon the content of a publisher’s page.
-But what if there isn’t an advertisment available that matches up with those queries or content?
+But what if there isn’t an advertisement available that matches up with those queries or content?

 If Yahoo were to spend time analyzing the query terms that people search with to find patterns within those searches, it might tell them that people tend to look for products or articles related to sleep problems at night, or information related to the stock market in the morning.
 The search engine might identify when people begin performing queries about costumes and candies in the days before Halloween.

-Targeting of ads or other content based upon time, date, or season, as well as an analysis of prior browsing or searching history over a certain period of time could suggest topics and items that are likely to be the most popular and/or relevant for targeting.
+Targeting of ads or other content based upon time, date, or season, as well as an analysis of prior browsing or searching history over a certain period could suggest topics and items that are likely to be the most popular and/or relevant for targeting.

 Historical User Data Used to Determine the Temporal Popularity of Topics

 The patent tells us that the search engine might look at a wide range of information collected in a search log database relating to user behavior to determine what concepts or topics might be useful in deciding which advertising and other topics to show.
 The description of the patent tells us that the search engine might use the process described for more than targeting advertising, though the claims listed in the patent seem to focus primarily upon targeting ads.

 Here are some of the types of user data that might be analyzed for this targeting method:

 Searches – Search queries may illustrate patterns to suggest topics that may become popular.

 Page Browsing – The pages and items on a page that a browser may view or scroll over.